jennguyen1/nhuyhoa/_posts/2016-01-23-Survival-Analysis.md

 {% endhighlight %}
 The hazard ratio is significantly less than 1 even after adjusting for age and sex, indicating that the hazard of the treatment group is significantly less than the control group.
 (The hazard is the probability that if a person survives to time $$t$$, they will experience the event in the next instant).

-We can obtain an adjusted likelihood-ratio statistic by doing the following.
+Obtain an adjusted likelihood-ratio statistic by doing the following

 {% highlight r %}
 # fit model with and without treatment